-The Authority's loans and receivables consist of term deposits with banks and building societies, and investments in money market funds.
+The Authority's loans and receivables consist of term deposits with banks and building societies.
 Where the maturity dates of these investments are within 12 months of the balance sheet date, the carrying amount is assumed to approximate to fair value.
 The contract terms under which a term deposit is made do not permit premature repayment.